Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 9. Close the **Test/Run** pane and in the **wordcount** function blade, click **Get function URL**.
 Then copy the URL for the default key to the clipboard.
 You'll need this in the next procedure.

-## Add the custom skill to the search solution
+## Task 6: Add the custom skill to the search solution

 Now you need to include your function as a custom skill in the search solution skillset, and map the results it produces to a field in the index.